 CONECA has several programs in place to help YNs enjoy and become more knowledgeable about both error and variety coins.
 Below are listed several ways in which YNs are given opportunities to win free coins as well as to learn more about the hobby.

 CONECA’s bi-monthly club journal “Errorscope” features regular articles as well as contests and opportunities which are available to young CONECA members.
 YNs can earn free coins by entering competitions, and also can learn about about errors and varieties through the many articles found throughout the journal.

-What’s the Error?There is also a competition held in every issue of Errorscope, where YNs are given the opportunity to identify an error based on photos and a few diagnostics, with the winners receiving a nice error coin.
-If you’re a YN and haven’t participated, do so in the next issue of Errorscope!
+What’s the Error?There is also a competition held in every issue of Errorscope, where YNs are given the opportunity to participate in various contest, do so in the next issue of Errorscope!

 ANA Summer Seminars: Free YN Scholarships to Attend!
 CONECA encourages YNs to try and win a scholarship to the ANA’s Summer Seminars, which is a yearly event held in June/July at the ANA’s headquarters in Colorado Springs, Colorado.
 There are a number of different classes, including a very fun and interesting class on Errors and Varieties, which is taught by renowned error/variety experts.
 If you’re a YN and are interested in winning a scholarship, the application to enter for a free scholarship can be found by clicking here: ANA SS YN Scholarships.

 Literary Contest for YNs: Write a 250+ Word Article!